LudwigZeller/DUNE/00_DOC/DUNE_Code_Structure_Norms.md

 Furthermore, make sure to assign e.g. unsigned values to unsigned variables with casting via (signed) or (unsigned) if you have to.
 This may reduce compiler error susceptability or the program using wrong values at the extreme values, such as assigning 128 to an 8-bit *unsigned* integer versus 128u.

+Finally, sometimes you will end up calling a returning function without using its value.
+Make sure to put a (void) infront of it.
+(MISRA standards)

 ```
 bool result = (bool) int_result;
 float calc = (float) (a_float / (float) an_int);